MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Upgrading-the-Data.md

 3. Synchronize the database schema by using the [!INCLUDE[nav_dev_short](includes/nav_dev_short_md.md)] or Dynamics NAV Administration Shell that matches the old database.

-    For more information , see [How to: Synchronize the Tenant Database with the Application Database](How-to--Synchronize-the-Tenant-Database-with-the-Application-Database.md).
+    For more information, see [How to: Synchronize the Tenant Database with the Application Database](How-to--Synchronize-the-Tenant-Database-with-the-Application-Database.md).

 4. If the old database includes test runner codeunits, you have modified the signature of the OnBeforeTestRun and OnAfterTestRun triggers of the test runner codeunits to include the *TestPermission* parameter

     For more information, see [Resolving OnBeforeTestRun and OnAfterTestRun Trigger Errors When Converting a Database](Resolve-OnBeforeTestRun-OnAfterTestRun-Compile-Errors.md).

-    The triggers for codeunit **130400 CAL Test Runner** and **130402 CAL Command Line Test Runner** will be updated for you during the data uprade.
+    The triggers for codeunit **130400 CAL Test Runner** and **130402 CAL Command Line Test Runner** will be updated for you during the data upgrade.

 ##  <a name="SQLBackup"></a> Task 2: Create a full SQL backup of the old database on SQL Server
  You must create a full backup of the old database in the SQL Server.
 Alternatively, you can make a copy of the old database and perform the upgrade tasks on the copy.